Peter Criss’s super power is… to stand around and look stoned while a Hanna-Barbera voice actor dubs his lines?

 Upon flying and shooting lasers, Space Ace told reporters “Awk!”

-This irritates the cops, who go with the park owner to question the band, who is sitting by the pool in full makeup.
+This irritates the cops, who go with the park owner to question the band as they sit by the pool in full makeup.
 Paul and Peter vouch for Gene, while Ace Frehley says “Awk” like a parrot.
 Apparently Ace refused to say anything other than “Awk” when the screenwriters first met the band, so all of his lines were originally written as “Awk.”
 Why they left those in after giving him real dialogue I still don’t know.
 (Years later Paul Stanley said the producers would tell the band what lines to say just before yelling “action,” and if they managed not to flub any words the take was a keeper.
 It shows.)
 Anyway, KISS is suspicious and decides to investigate.
 Gene roars like a lion.

 Sam’s fiance, Melissa, appeals to Devereaux about finding Sam.
 He gives her a security pass, which is actually a hidden microphone so he can find out what she and the band are up to, which is mostly making parrot noises, roaring or sitting by the pool dressed like druids.
 Melissa finds and confronts Sam, who’s busy trying to steal the band’s talisman for Devereaux, but he’s a Stepford Park Employee now so he stumbles off and she shrieks.
 Paul says “Sam… the talisman… they all add up to the park.”
 No they don’t!
 They don’t add up to anything!
 They go to the park anyway.

 The evil robot monkeys prepare to attack the members of KISS.
 That’s the greatest sentence you’ll ever read.